taylorsegell/automation-with-apis/lab.md

 ## Introduction

 Congratulations on reaching the final lab in our watsonx.data intelligence course!
 Throughout this program, you have gained hands-on experience with the entire data intelligence lifecycle.
-You’ve manually established governance policies by creating a business glossary, connected to diverse data sources, executed metadata imports to understand your data landscape, and run data profiling and enrichment to improve data quality and business context.
+You've manually established governance policies by creating a business glossary, connected to diverse data sources, executed metadata imports to understand your data landscape, and run data profiling and enrichment to improve data quality and business context.
 Finally, you learned how to publish those trusted, high-quality assets to the catalog for broader consumption.

 While performing these tasks manually is crucial for understanding the foundational concepts, it is not a scalable approach for enterprise operations.
 The true value of a data fabric is realized when these workflows are made repeatable, consistent, and efficient through automation.
 This is where the Watson Data API becomes indispensable.